linuxdeepin/deepin-manual/manual-assets/community/dde/en_US/index.md

 > ![attention](icon/attention.svg)Attention: The logged in account cannot be deleted.

-### Union ID
+### Deepin ID

-By signing in Union ID, you can sync the current system settings to the cloud, including network settings, sound settings, mouse settings, update settings, power settings, theme, wallpaper, launcher and Dock.
-To sync the settings from the cloud to another computer, just sign in with the same Union ID on that computer.
+By signing in Deepin ID, you can sync the current system settings to the cloud, including network settings, sound settings, mouse settings, update settings, power settings, theme, wallpaper, launcher and Dock.
+To sync the settings from the cloud to another computer, just sign in with the same Deepin ID on that computer.

 > ![tips](icon/tips.svg)Tips: When "Auto Sync" is enabled, you can uncheck the unwanted options; when it is disabled, all settings will not be synced.